kyma-project/api-gateway/docs/contributor/adr/0010-geoblocking-draft.md

 - the Config Map containing custom IP range allow/block list is configured by the user, it becomes a contract
 - the Config Map containing IP range allow/block list downloaded from the SAP internal service is a Kyma internal resource and the implementation may change at any time, so no other module should use it

 Consequence: Config map capacity may be exceeded in future, which may require immediate attention.
+It would be good to observe the number of entries in the policy list to be able to react to potential capacity issue early.

 ### ip-auth deployment configurability